-- The clotting factors, which are tiny plasma proteins, link to form a chain, called fibrin.
+- The clotting factors, which are tiny plasma proteins, link to form a network of fibres called fibrin.
 The strands of fibrin join together to weave a mesh around the platelets.
-This prevents the platelets from drifting back into the blood stream.
+This prevents the platelets from drifting back into the bloodstream.

-The quantitative test can also be used to find out if a person is a carrier.
-In people who neither have factor XIII deficiency nor carry it, the level of factor XIII is about 100% of normal.
-In carriers, it is about 50%, and in those with factor XIII deficiency, it is less than 2%.
+The quantitative test can also be used to determine if a person is a carrier.
+People who do not have factor XIII deficiency, nor carry it, have a factor XIII level of about 100% of normal.
+Carriers have a level of about 50%.
+People with factor XIII deficiency have a level of less than 2%.

 Factor XIII deficiency is an extremely rare disorder.
-It affects only one in several million people.
-Fewer than ten Canadians have been diagnosed with the disease.
-To date, only about 200 cases have been reported worldwide.
+It affects about one in a million people in Canada.
 It is found in people of all races and ethnic origins.

 The most common symptoms of factor XIII deficiency are:

-- persistent bleeding from the umbilical stump a few days after it falls off.
-This is seen in about 80% of cases of factor XIII deficiency.
+- persistent bleeding from the umbilical stump a few days after it falls off, which is seen in about 80% of cases of factor XIII deficiency;

 - bleeding in soft tissues (accumulation of blood under the skin), which takes the form of ecchymoses (bruises).

 The following symptoms are less common.
-About 30% of patients with severe factor XIII deficiency experience the following types of bleeding:
+About 30% of patients with severe factor XIII deficiency experience these types of bleeding:

-- central nervous system bleeding (in the brain or the spinal cord).
-This can happen with or without injury.
+- central nervous system bleeding (in the brain or the spinal cord), which can happen with or without injury;

-- intramuscular bleeds (accumulation of blood in a muscle).
-This can occur after strenuous exercise even if there has been no injury.
+- intramuscular bleed (accumulation of blood in a muscle), which can occur after strenuous exercise even if there has been no injury;

-Bleeding during surgery is not excessive.
-However, further bleeding may occur hours or days after the operation.
+- bleeding during surgery is not excessive but further bleeding may occur hours or days after the operation;

-Healing of wounds is more difficult for people with factor XIII deficiency.
-Factor XIII plays a role in cementing a clot, as well as in tissue healing and strength.
-A severe deficiency in Factor XIII hinders the formation of scar tissue.
+- healing from a wound is more difficult for people with factor XIII deficiency as factor XIII plays a role in stabilizing a clot, as well as in tissue healing and strength – a severe deficiency in factor XIII hinders the formation of scar tissue

 – Umbilical stump bleeding after birth